 Each day this week I’ll write a post about a fear that I used to have (some I still have) and how I have dealt with it in order illuminate some of the strange things we allow to get in between us and living a full and productive life.
-The Phone I used to hate talking […]Continue reading
+Water I am a drowning survivor. […]Continue reading

 Finding purpose in your work can be hard.
 It can get confusing to know where your motivations are coming from if you aren’t sure about what you want.
 You can be making decisions out of fear: